 With respect to all proposals except the Say-on-Frequency Proposal (Proposal 3), you may vote "For" or "Against" or you may "Abstain" from voting.
-With respect to the Say-on-Frequency Proposal (Proposal 3), regarding the nonbinding advisory vote for the preferred frequency of stockholder advisory votes on the compensation of our NEOs, you may vote "1 Year," "2 Years," "3 Years" and "Abstain."
+The Say-on-Frequency Proposal (Proposal 3), regarding the non-binding advisory vote for the preferred frequency of stockholder advisory votes on the compensation of our NEOs, you may vote "1 Year," "2 Years," "3 Years," and "Abstain."